infinum/frontend-handbook/Angular/Angular guidelines and best practices/File and module organization and naming.md

 ## NgxFormObject

-If you are using `ngx-form-object`, place `FormObject`s, `FromStore`s, and validators in `src/app/forms`.
+If you are using [ngx-form-object](https://infinum.github.io/ngx-form-object/), place `FormObject`s, `FromStore`s, and validators in `src/app/forms`.
 If you have form components that are reused throughout the app, put them in `src/app/components/forms`.